Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Note that since some cases require additional paperwork to be filed, it’s best to contact a qualified employment immigration attorney.

 Fortunately, the Department of Labor requires no fees for a PERM Labor Certification.
-However, there may be costs associated with running an ad campaign and recruitment process.
+However, there may be costs associated with running an ad campaign and the recruitment process.

-This includes originals of passports, current or expired EAD cards, interview letters, pay stubs, tax returns, transfer notices, permissions to travel (advance parole), etc. Be aware that if any employment-related circumstances have changed since the time of filing it’s imperative to bring the appropriate documents during the interview.
+This includes originals of passports, current or expired EAD cards, interview letters, pay stubs, tax returns, transfer notices, permissions to travel (advance parole), etc. Be aware that if any employment-related circumstances have changed since the time of filing, it’s imperative to bring the appropriate documents during the interview.

 There are a few disadvantages in the overall adjustment of status process.
 One significant drawback is that processing times may not be consistent.
 Another disadvantage is the risk of having your I-140 denied.
 For that reason, many recommend that AOS applicants maintain their non-immigrant status until the I-140 is approved.

-Premium processing is an optional service that allows petitioners that are using the I-140 petition for certain visas to expedite the processing times of these petitions from the typical average of six months to just 15 calendar days for an extra fee of $2,500.
+Premium processing is an optional service that allows petitioners that are using the I-140 petition for certain visas to expedite the processing times of these petitions from the typical average of six months to just 15 calendar days for an extra fee of $2,805.
 This involves filing an I-907 Request for Premium Processing.

-Lastly, premium processing is not available for the EB-1C green card for multinational executives and managers and the EB-2 green card with a National Interest Waiver.
+Lastly, premium processing is not available for the EB-1C green card for multinational executives and managers, and the EB-2 green card with a National Interest Waiver.

 To guard against missing important information while your green card application is pending with the USCIS, you need to observe the following instructions: